 Middle School at CBA is explorative and grounding.
 During early adolescence, the brain is completing a pruning and rebuilding process.
-In order to capitalize on this incredible period of brain development, the middle school curriculum is driven by exposure to new and immersive experiences.
-Projects take on a greater scope including competitive projects like National History Day, LEGO Robotics, and Future City.
-Students have the chance to apply skills they have learned and express unique ideas.
-In addition to working with more complex concepts, middle schoolers at CBA become better at time management and self-directed learning.
+We capitalize on this incredible period of brain development with new and immersive experiences.
+Projects take on a greater scope as students apply skills and express unique ideas.
+Middle schoolers at CBA also become better at time management and self-directed learning.

 Socially, students are eager to find their place among peers.
 Council Houses connect students through a shared sense of purpose, pride, and identity.
-We place all middle school students into one of four council houses: Tsiya, Awohali, Kawi, and Wadulisi.
+We place all middle school students into one of six council houses: Tsiya, Awohali, Kawi, Yona, Tsula, and Wadulisi.
 Each house has its own culture and is ready to welcome new students.
-Council Houses meet together weekly and are tasked with doing a student-directed service project.
-Through working together toward a common goal, students build relationships and directly impact their community.
+Council Houses meet weekly and complete student-directed service projects.
+Students build relationships and directly impact their community.

-As students grow through our Middle School, they become more confident in applying their skills.
-After years of experience with large projects, they are ready to dive deeper into expertise in high school.
-They are more confident in who they are and what they can contribute to the world.
+As they grow through Middle School, students become more confident in applying their skills.
+After years of experience with large projects, they are ready to dive deeper into expertise.
+They are also more confident in who they are and what they can contribute to the world.
 Our middle school graduates aren’t afraid to try new things, make mistakes, or take the lead.

 National History Day